Burgess Memories: Frank Bolton

 He was, of course, ‘scatty’ in more ways than one, and his fixation with James Joyce (almost a love affair) brought wry smiles whenever he mounted his hobby-horse.

-Frank Bolton was a former student of Burgess’s at Bamber Bridge Teacher Training College near Preston.
+Frank Bolton studied under John Burgess Wilson at Bamber Bridge Emergency Teacher Training College, near Preston.
 This memory was written in 2005.

-Top picture shows Burgess at Bamber Bridge with his fellow teaching staff.
+The picture shows Burgess at Bamber Bridge College with other members of the teaching staff.